GDP first quarterly estimate, UK: January to March 2026

 4. Expenditure

-Looking at the expenditure approach to measuring gross domestic product (GDP), there was an increase in gross capital formation, government consumption and household spending in Quarter 2 (Apr to June) 2024, partially offset by falls in net trade (Figure 5).
-Within gross capital formation, the largest contribution was from acquisitions less disposals of valuables which saw a change of £6.7 billion between Quarter 1 and Quarter 2 of 2024.
-This component is largely made up of non-monetary gold which appears within net trade and so the effect is GDP neutral.
+Within gross capital formation: other, the largest contribution was from acquisitions less disposals of valuables, which increased by £4.5 billion between Quarter 4 2025 and Quarter 1 of 2026.
+This component is largely made up of non-monetary gold, which also appears within net trade, so the effect is GDP neutral.

 Consumption of government goods and services